jessbudd/portfolio-site/src/site/posts/the-year-i-became-conference-speaker-2.md

 Soon after I'll be off to Adelaide for the last leg of my speaking tour and the very first [DDDAdelaide](https://www.dddadelaide.com/).
 (There's still [a few tickets left!](https://www.dddadelaide.com/tickets))

-I'll let you know how those both go in my third and final installment of this series!
+I'll let you know how those both go in the third and final installment!

 <!-- I'm definitely keen to continue public speaking and would love to add international conference speaker to my bio in 2020! -->